Last updated: February 7, 2023

 3. The Fishponds

-Not too far away from that intersection, the track arrives at the Fishponds, a series of scenic waterholes on Berowra Creek.
+Not too far away from that intersection, the track arrives at the Fishponds, a series of picturesque waterholes on Berowra Creek.

 The warning sign at the lookout tells you that swimming there is not recommended, as Berowra Creek is susceptible to water contamination from sewage and stormwater runoff.

 At the Fishponds, the track continues to the left.
-However, for better views of the ponds, it’s strongly recommended to do a short detour into the opposite direction.
+However, for better views of the ponds, it’s recommended to walk an extra bit in the opposite direction.

-That’s where you will enjoy much better views of the ponds, and a set of stepping stones allow you to cross the creek and get even closer to the water.
+That is where you will enjoy much better views of the ponds, and a set of stepping stones allows you to cross the creek and get closer to the water.

-Once you’ve finished enjoying the scenery at the Fishponds, continue the main walking track which is now heading south towards the Washtub.
+Once you’ve finished enjoying the scenery at the Fishponds, continue the main walking track heading south towards the Washtub.

-The track follows Berowra Creek followed by Waitara Creek for a while until it meets the Washtub, where you will need to cross over to the other side.
+The track follows Berowra Creek and then Waitara Creek for a while until it meets the Washtub, where you will need to cross over to the other side.

 The Washtub refers to a section of Waitara Creek with various cascades and pools.
-This is where the flowing of the water through these small pools creates a washtub effect.
+This is where the flowing water through these small pools creates a washtub effect.

-This is quite a scenic part of the walk, with a few nice locations to have a picnic next to the creek.
+This is quite a scenic part of the walk, with a couple of pretty locations to have a picnic next to the creek.

-Crossing the Washtub is a little bit tricky as you have to step over the rocks, but as long as you pay attention, this shouldn’t be a problem at all.
+Crossing the Washtub is a bit tricky as you have to step over the rocks, but as long as you pay attention, this shouldn’t be much of a problem.